johcue/NLP_Classification/README.md

 # NLP_Classification
+**ITS NOT OPTIMZED.**

 This short project studies supervised text classification  within the domain of user-generated content.
-ITS NOT OPTIMZED.